Chaste/Chaste.github.io/site/content/docs/user-tutorials/RunningPottsBasedSimulations.md

         simulator.SetSamplingTimestepMultiple(10);

 ```

 We must now create one or more update rules, which determine the Hamiltonian
 in the Potts simulation.
 For this test, we use two update rules based upon
-a volume constraint (`VolumeConstraintPottsUpdateRule`{.cpp}) and adhesion between cells (`AdhesionPottsUpdateRule`{.cpp}) and pass them to the `OnLatticeSimulation`{.cpp}.
+a volume constraint (`VolumeConstraintPottsUpdateRule`) and adhesion between cells (`AdhesionPottsUpdateRule`) and pass them to the `OnLatticeSimulation`.
-For a list of possible update rules see subclasses of `AbstractPottsUpdateRule`{.cpp}.
+For a list of possible update rules see subclasses of `AbstractPottsUpdateRule`.
-These can be found in the inheritance diagram, here, [class:AbstractPottsUpdateRule AbstractPottsUpdateRule].
+These can be found in the inheritance diagram, here, [AbstractPottsUpdateRule](https://chaste.github.io/doxygen-latest/classAbstractPottsUpdateRule.html).

-Similarly to specifying forces for off lattice simulations we use the `MAKE_PTR`{.cpp} macro
+Similarly to specifying forces for off lattice simulations we use the `MAKE_PTR` macro
 to make a boost shared pointer to our required update rule before specifying parameters and passing to the simulation as follows

 ```cpp
         MAKE_PTR(VolumeConstraintPottsUpdateRule<2>, p_volume_constraint_update_rule);
 ```

 Set an appropriate target volume in number of lattice sites.
 Here we use the default value of 16 lattice sites.

 ```cpp
         p_volume_constraint_update_rule->SetMatureCellTargetVolume(16);
 ```

 You can also vary the deformation energy parameter.
 The larger the parameter
 the more cells will try to maintain target volume.
 Here we use the default value of 0.2.